-The Group receives input from its members on current innovations and associated developments worldwide., Together with the NMEu Executive Committee, WG Innovation highlights promising developments to all NMEu members.
+The Group receives input from its members on current innovations and associated developments worldwide., Together with the NMEU Executive Committee, WG Innovation highlights promising developments to all Nuclear Medicine Europe members.

-In view of the rapid advances and significant changes in nuclear medicine, the group develops educational activities and provides teaching materials for the NMEu related-communities: patients, medical/nuclear physicians and decision makers/influencers.
-In close collaboration with the NMEu Executive Committee, the group monitors EU Research initiatives and advises NMEu Members on potential support activities of these initiatives.
+In view of the rapid advances and significant changes in nuclear medicine, the group develops educational activities and provides teaching materials for the Nuclear Medicine Europe related-communities: patients, medical/nuclear physicians and decision makers/influencers.
+In close collaboration with the NMEU Executive Committee, the group monitors EU Research initiatives and advises NMEU Members on potential support activities of these initiatives.

 WG Innovation liaises closely with complementary working groups or committees within other European organizations to actively support nuclear medicine innovation, training and development with a particular focus on projects and strategies towards personalized, medicine.